Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Introduction

+Most real-world school assignment mechanisms create incentives for students to misreport their true preferences. \cite{agarwal2018} and \cite{fack2019} provide thorough discussions with several real-world examples of this.
+Subsequent empirical work have employed their methods to estimate true preferences or test for strategic behavior, for example, \cite{campos_impact_2024}, \cite{andersson_beyond_2026}, and many others.
+The empirical literature on school choice typically engages in counterfactual policy evaluations and an important class of such counterfactuals requires identification of causal parameters that are conditional on true preferences (\cite{Artemov2023}, Section V.B).
+The identification of such causal parameters is the primary goal of our paper and we propose a novel RD strategy that controls for true local preferences.
+The challenge resides on the fact that true preferences are unobserved but may be partially identified under general forms of misreporting behavior.

 This paper derives sharp bounds for causal effects of school assignment on future outcomes in mechanisms with cutoff characterization and strategic student behavior.
-We propose a two-step identification approach that is robust to strategic reporting of preferences.
+We devise a two-step identification approach that is robust to strategic reporting of preferences.
 In the first step, the researcher partially identifies local preferences and constructs local preference sets for each student.
 We provide several tools for constructing these sets in the context of a student-proposing deferred acceptance (DA) mechanism where constraints on the submitted preferences lead to strategic behavior.
 Outside such a context, researchers may employ alternative tools to partially identify local preferences, as the second step of our procedure does not require a particular method to be used in the first step.
 For example, the identification method of \cite{agarwal2018} applies to a general class of mechanisms with cutoff representation that includes variants of the DA mechanism, Boston, First Preferences First, Chinese Parallel, etc. Finally, in the second step, the researcher employs an RD identification strategy that controls for local preference sets and partially identifies the causal effects of school assignment.
+Our bounds can be substantially tightened—and may even collapse to a single point—depending on the data and on how strong the first-stage assumptions are.
+The more restrictions we impose on strategic behavior, the more we learn about true local preferences, which then leads to narrower bounds.